Scottish Government’s Climate Challenge Fund awarded us £22,876 for Tayport Carbon Conversations to be delivered between 2018 and 2020.

 Bob MacKintosh was a well-known Tayport resident who contributed much to the life of the town.
 A scientist, keen gardener and Treasurer of Tayport Community Trust, Bob died suddenly in spring 2016.
 He will be greatly missed in Tayport by the many people who knew him for his warm and friendly approach and his practical support.

-Carol is working with PLANT to develop ideas for a project that is appropriate for Bob as a scientist, keen gardener, and a strong advocate for the local community.
+Carol has worked with PLANT to develop ideas for a project that is appropriate for Bob as a scientist, keen gardener, and a strong advocate for the local community.
+In 2019 it was decided that the money will contribute to erection of a polycrub to increase undercover growing and learning space.